Fargo season 1

-Filming of the first season began in Calgary, Alberta, in late 2013 and concluded in 2014.
-The first season received acclaim from critics, praising its writing, directing and the performances of Thornton, Tolman, Hanks and Freeman.
-The season won the Primetime Emmy Award for Outstanding Limited or Anthology Series, along with Outstanding Directing and Outstanding Casting, as well as 15 other nominations.
-It was nominated for 5 Golden Globe Awards, winning Best Miniseries or Television Film and Best Actor – Miniseries or TV Film for Thornton.
+The first season of Fargo received widespread critical acclaim, praising its writing, directing and the performances of Thornton, Tolman, Hanks and Freeman.
+It was nominated for 18 Primetime Emmy Awards, and won the awards for Outstanding Miniseries, Outstanding Directing, and Outstanding Casting.
+It was also nominated for 5 Golden Globe Award, winning Best Miniseries or Television Film and Best Actor – Miniseries or TV Film for Thornton.